2014 South Korean by-elections: Results

-The ruling conservative Saenuri Party gained seats and retained their majority in the National Assembly.
+The ruling conservative Saenuri Party gained 11 seats and retained their majority in the National Assembly.
 The liberal party NPAD conceded defeat.
 Later, the NPAD split into two political parties: the Democratic Party of Korea, led by Moon Jae-in, and the People's Party, led by Ahn Cheol-soo.
+A leading issue during these elections was the Sewol ferry disaster.